Data-Mechanics/course-2019-spr-proj/gasparde_ljmcgann_tlux/README.md

 In **getData.py**, we make get requests to each of the six different datasets to retrieve the datasets.
 The only unique data retrieval case was for the parcel assessment data, where we had to make repeated queries to the api as it didn't allow for more than 32,000 of the over 170,000 rows to be pulled in one request.
+Sometimes this method will produce an HTTP error, probably a result of making to many request, so if this error occurs just rerun because this error rarely occurs.
 After retrieving the datasets, we combine all of with **combineData.py**.
 The data is combined in the following order:
 1. First, we put into a dictionary where each key corresponds to each neighborhood in Boston the list of open spaces